That’s one of the questions I get asked the most.

 The logo question can be answered here.
 The Moonbird question…

-That’s a two part answer.
-You can also listen to episode one of the Memories of a Moonbird podcast right here where we talk all about this!
+That’s a two part answer, and if you’d like, you can listen to episode one of the Memories of a Moonbird podcast right here where I talk all about this!

 Part one: There’s a real bird out there called B95.
 He’s a beautiful subspecies of Red Knot, which is a part of the sandpiper family.
 Here’s a photo of him: